-My undergraduate degree in Physics (MPhys) is from Lincoln College, University of Oxford; where my dissertation focussed on optimal object detection algorithms.
+My undergraduate degree in Physics (MPhys) is from Lincoln College, University of Oxford; where my dissertation focussed on optimal object detection algorithms for cosmological surveys.
 In 2001 I joined LJMU and three and a half years later, I received a PhD in Astrophysics based on the Classical Nova population of the Andromeda Galaxy.
 In 2005 I spent six months employed as a PPARC PDRA working on the Angstrom Extragalactic Microlensing Project, before being appointed as a Lecturer, Senior Lecturer, and subsequently a Reader in Time Domain Astrophysics.

 As Head of Teaching I have overall responsibility for the five undergraduate and postgraduate programmes run by the ARI.
 I lead the Practical Astrophysics II (Field Trip) and the award winning 'Physics Icebreaker Project' modules on the Joint Astrophysics Degree taught by LJMU and the University of Liverpool.
 I am the leader of the Time Domain Astronomy module for our MSc by Distance Learning programmes.
 I also occasionally teach on LJMU's Astronomy by Distance Learning courses.
 From 2013 until 2016 I was the undergraduate admissions tutor for Astrophysics in Liverpool.